Aeroluna/LunaCoopMod/README.md

 - Reduced Scourge vespene cost by 25.
 - Removed Simplified Genome.
-- Added Dampening Membrane upgrade that reduces the splash and spell damage dealt to Scourge by 75%.
+- Added Dampening Membrane upgrade, which reduces the splash and spell damage dealt to Scourge by 75%.
 - Increased Corruptor damage from 14 (+14 vs Armored) to 28 (+14 vs Armored).

 Scourge were incredibly inefficient to morph before evolving Simplified Genome, so it has been made baseline.
 If you've ever felt the pain of watching your Scourge die to one storm, the new upgrade should help increase the reliability of Scourge against AOE.
 Corruptor damage has also been buffed so they have actual DPS instead of just tickling air comps.
 These changes should improve Zagara's anti-air capabilities.